 - Apr 22 & 23 Youth Spring Turkey Hunting Camp – White Mts.

 Email email@example.com for more details regarding these events.

 Golden Eagles are the best-known birds of prey in the Northern Hemisphere.
 It is the most widely distributed species of eagle.
 The golden eagle is a very large raptor, 26 to 40 inches in length.
-Its wings are broad and the wingspan is 5 ft 11 in to 7 ft 8 in.
-Weight is typically between 8.9 lbs and 14.0 lbs.
+Its wings are broad and the wingspan is 5 ft.
+11 in. to 7 ft.
+8 in.
+Weight is typically between 8.9 lbs to 14.0 lbs.

 Harris’s Hawks are a medium-large bird of prey that breeds from the southwestern United States south to Chile, central Argentina, and Brazil.

-This is a medium-large raptor, at about 22-27 inches in length, 46-56 inches across in the wings, and weighing about 2-3.6 lbs.
-They have a prominent pointed crest, raised when excited, a black bill, broad wings, and a long rounded tail.
+This is a medium-large raptor, at about 22-27 inches in length, 46-56 inches across in wings, and weighing about 2 – 3.6 lbs.
+They have prominent pointed crest, raised when excited, a black bill, broad wings, and a long rounded tail.